Mirza Džomba: Ciudad Real

 Džomba came to BM Ciudad Real during the summer of 2004 after the Summer Olympics had ended.
 He made his first appearance for the club in the Supercopa ASOBAL final against FC Barcelona in 15 September.
 During the match Džomba scored two goals and was heavily injured when Barcelona's player Lars Jeppesen fell on him.
 Ciudad won 32:29.
 The next day Ciudad's physiotherapist announced that Džomba had sprained ligaments in his left knee and that he would be unable to play for six weeks.

 Džomba made his return on 7 October in a match against BM Alcobendas where he scored 11 goals to a victory of 36:33.
 Two days later he played his first Champions League match for Ciudad against Izviđač Ljubuški.
 He scored six goals in a 37:23 victory.

 Soon Džomba became a regular in the starting seven of head coach Juan de Dios Román.
 Against Pfadi Winterthur Džomba scored five goals for another win.

 On 20 October Ciudad Real gave a staggering defeat to Teka Cantabria with the result 35:21 Džomba was yet again one of the better players of the match, scoring seven goals.
 During the next matches against KIF Kolding and Bidasoa Irún Džomba scored six goals in both matches for Ciudad's victory.
 In the fourth match of the Champions League group stage Ciudad Real played against Pfadi Winterthur on 30 October in Winterthur.
 Džomba scored 10 goals and single-handedly saved the match for a win of 26:27 for Ciudad Real.

 On 5 November Džomba and colleague Petar Metličić scored seven goals for another victory against Caja España Ademar.
 After winning against Izviđač Ljubuški Ciudad completed their group stage undefeated with a win against KIF Kolding entering the quarter-finals of the EHF Champions League.

-On 25 November Džomba once again saved his side in the domestic championship scoring six goals against Torrevieja with the end result being 35:29.
+On 25 November Džomba once again saved his side in the domestic championship scoring six goals against Torrevieja with the result being 35:29.

 For his world class performances for club and national team Džomba was for the first time nominated for the IHF World Player of the Year Award for the year 2004.
 Džomba and his national team colleague Ivano Balić were the only Croatian players nominated.
 Džomba finished in third place.